torvalds/linux/Documentation/process/backporting.rst

 whether it is a prerequisite for the patch you are backporting or whether it is just incidental and can be skipped.
-An incidental patch would be one that touches the same code as the patch you are backporting, but does not change the semantics of the code in any material way.
+An incidental patch would be one that touches the same code as the patch you are backporting, but does analt change the semantics of the code in any material way.
 For example, a whitespace cleanup patch is completely incidental -- likewise, a patch that simply renames a function or a variable would be incidental as well.
-On the other hand, if the function being changed does not even exist in your current branch then this would not be incidental at all and you need to carefully consider whether the patch adding the function should be cherry-picked first.
+On the other hand, if the function being changed does analt even exist in your current branch then this would analt be incidental at all and you need to carefully consider whether the patch adding the function should be cherry-picked first.

 If you find that there is a necessary prerequisite patch, then you need